se4ai2324-uniba/GHIPrediction/README.md

 # GHI PREDICTION
+---
+language:
+- en

+tags:
+- regression
+- prediction
+- machine_learning
+- linear_regression
+- xgbooster
+- random_forest
+- k_nearest_neighbors

+datasets:
+- national_solar_radiation_database

+metrics:
+- R2
+- RMSE
+---

 ## System Description:
 The system will predict the Global Horizontal Irradiance (**GHI**) – *the amount of solar energy from the sun hitting a specific location*. \
 It will do this by analyzing various physical data, including temperature, humidity, and Direct Normal Irradiance (**DNI**).
-Information about our models can be foud [here](https://github.com/se4ai2324-uniba/GHIPrediction/blob/main/models/README.md).
+Information about our models can be found [here](https://github.com/se4ai2324-uniba/GHIPrediction/blob/main/models/README.md).

 ## Data card:
 Information about our data can be found [here](https://github.com/se4ai2324-uniba/GHIPrediction/blob/main/data/README.md).